vaibhavpal0226/indian-real-estate-investment-risk-analysis/README.md

 6. **Dashboard:**
    * Open `data_visualization.pbix` in **Power BI Desktop** to explore the interactive report.
    * **Note:** To view the Power BI dashboard with your data, go to **Transform Data > Data Source Settings** and update the server/database to match your local MySQL environment.

 ---

-<h2 id="final-recommendations">🏁 Final Recommendations</h2>

-* **For Investors:** Target "Rare Assets" (Low Density) in high-density cities like MMR for long-term appreciation.
-* **For Developers:** Focus on building "Studio/Bachelor" apartments in IT hubs to fill the demographic supply gap.
-* **For Buyers:** Prioritize RERA-registered "New" builds in Tier-2 cities for the best safety-to-price ratio.

----

-<h2 id="detailed-report">📄 Detailed Findings Report</h2>

-*For a detailed breakdown of the findings, please refer to the [Indian Real Estate Investment & Risk Analytics Report](https://github.com/vaibhavpal0226/indian-real-estate-investment-risk-analysis/blob/main/Indian%20Real%20Estate%20Investment%20%26%20Risk%20Analytics%20Report.pdf).*

----